rafaco/InAppDevTools/README.md

 After the [setup](#setup) process, you only need to *Run* a debug build of your app into a real device or emulator.

-Our **welcome dialog** will pop up on first start and every time you deploy a new build over the device.
-It gives some information, allow to disable our tools, help user in accepting permissions required.
+On first start, our **welcome dialog** will pop up.
+It gives basic information about the running apk, allows to disable our tools and helps in accepting the permission to show over your app.

 </td><td width="30%"><img src="https://github.com/rafaco/InAppDevTools/wiki/screenshots/overlays/Welcome_Screen.png"></td></tr></table>

 <table border="0"><tr><td width="30%"><img src="https://github.com/rafaco/InAppDevTools/wiki/screenshots/overlays/Home_Screen.png"></td><td>

 You can **invoke our UI** at any time by tapping the new floating icon that appear over your app or by shaking your device with your app on foreground.
+It gives you access to all our tools while you keep using your app.

-If your app crash, our UI will **automatically popup** showing full details about the crash and allowing to report it.
+Our UI will **auto popup on crash**, showing full details about the crash and allowing to report it.

 </td></tr></table>